-I comply with the Data Protection Act and I am registered under the Money Laundry Regulation.
+I comply with the current Data Protection Act (GDPR) and I am registered under the Money Laundry Regulation.

 I don’t store my client’s files on my computer, but all data I work with is cloud backed-up.
 Most of the programs available on the market can be hosted on the cloud, granting easy remote access from anywhere and maximizing security in terms of data protection and loss of information.